 - A favorite spice or two, like cayenne pepper, or coriander (optional)

-Place the tart in the center of your serving plate.
-Pipe or scoop a quenelle of the white chocolate mousse onto one side of the tart.
-Garnish with a slice or two of lime, some raspberries, the candied nuts, and a light drizzle of the macadamia syrup all over everything, so it glistens.
-Additional garnishes could include white and dark chocolate dipped raspberries or strawberries.
-Be creative!
+- Place each tart in the center of a serving plate.
+Pipe or scoop a quenelle of the white chocolate mousse onto one side of each tart.
+Garnish with a slice or two of lime, some raspberries, the candied nuts, and a light drizzle of the macadamia syrup all over everything, so each tart glistens.
+Sprinkle with a little coarse sea salt, if desiredf